Skip to content

 • Great outcomes begin in unnoticed smallness

-• Grasping ruins what patient guidance could preserve
+• Grasping ruins what patience could preserve

-• Near-complete work is especially vulnerable to carelessness
+• Near-complete work is especially vulnerable

 Next: Chapter 65 — Returning to Simplicity →